 Disable Sleep Mode

-If resetting default Power Options didn’t help, you may want to disable automatically turning off your hard drive.
+If resetting default Power Options didn’t help, you might want to disable automatically turning off your hard drive.
 Here’s how to do that:

 1. Go to Edit Plan Settings.
 (Refer Steps # 1-2 under Restore Default Power Plan section)

-2. Select “Never” option in all the following drop down boxes:
+2. Select “Never” option in all the below drop down boxes:

 - Put the computer to sleep (On battery): Never